UK records highest daily Covid case total since pandemic began

-That is more than 10,000 cases higher than the previous record daily infection rate, which came during the peak last winter when there were 68,053 infections reported on 8 January.
+The figure sets a new record after 78,610 infections were reported on Wednesday – the second highest number of cases yet seen in a single 24-hour period.

-The same data shows an additional 165 people died within 28 days of testing positive for Covid-19.
+The same data released on Wednesday afternoon showed an additional 146 people died within 28 days of testing positive for the virus.

-Of the new infections, 4,237 additional omicron cases were reported across England, taking the total number of confirmed cases of the new variant in England to 9,243.
+Of the nearly 90,000 new cases, the UK Health Security Agency said there were 1,691 confirmed omicron cases, taking the total number of new variant cases in the UK to 11,708.

-In Scotland, there were an additional 265 omicron cases, pushing the total to 561, while in Wales the figure nearly doubled, to 62, and in Northern Ireland the figure shot up by 139, to 151.
+It comes as Covid case rates for London and eastern England have risen to their highest level since early January, separate figures show.

-The data followed a warning from a leading scientist about the possibility the NHS could be overwhelmed next month amid uncertainties over the impact of omicron.
+A total of 702.8 new cases per 100,000 people were recorded in London in the week to 12 December – up sharply from 475.8 the previous week, and the highest rate for the capital since the week to 10 January.

 Register for free to continue reading